Mohammed-khair/ResNet/README.md

 ### Implementation

-In the implementation, you'll be using Keras to build the ResNet-50 model and its building blocks.
-You'll implement both the identity block and the convolutional block and then combine them to create the complete ResNet-50 model.
+In the implementation, we will be using Keras to build the ResNet-50 model and its building blocks. we'll implement both the identity block and the convolutional block and then combine them to create the complete ResNet-50 model.
 Each building block will consist of Conv2D, BatchNormalization, ReLU activation, and Add operations.

 Let's get started and build a powerful ResNet-50 model for image classification using Keras!